bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 script has not been thoroughly tested but might serve as the basis for future work.

+#### Implement a false sgnotify infrastructure
+The reason the unit running a new kernel will hang on boot if the defunct Seagate Media Service is not deconfigured is that one of the startus scripts (/etc/rc5.d/S98media_server_allow_scan) will hang when it tries to access kernel resources that the original Seagate supplied kernel provided but the new kernel does not.

+Ideally, for a truly "slot in" kernel we'd put some sham resources into the new kernel that would at least allow this startup script to not hang.
+For the moment though, it's easier to just make sure that the Seagate Media Service is completely disabled before upgrading.

 #### Power Management
 In the new kernel there's no ability to suspend or to power down one of the CPUs during low CPU usage.
 Note that the old kernel had no such